ttu/ttu.github.io/_posts/2017-7-4-philips-hue-outdoors-use.md

 Lights are automatized with [IFTTT](https://ifttt.com).
 Lights turn on at sunset and turn off at sunrise.
 IFTTT fetches sunset and sunrise times from _weather.com_.
 On darkest time lights are on 18 hours and on lightest time 5 hours in a day ([Sun Graph for Helsinki](https://www.timeanddate.com/sun/finland/helsinki)).

-(07/2017) There has been ~3 days when lights didn't turn on automatically when IFTTT was updating Hue integration and maybe 5 times when lights didn't turn on or off for unknown reason (problems with wifi etc.).
+(__07/2017__) There has been ~3 days when lights didn't turn on automatically when IFTTT was updating Hue integration and maybe 5 times when lights didn't turn on or off for unknown reason (problems with wifi etc.).
 Based on my experiences IFTTT's reliability is pretty good.

+(__08/2017__) The bulb that was in a sealed lamp which had gathered humidity for since 10/2016 finally malfunctioned.
+Sealed case had like 50ml of water inside and lots of moisture.
+Considering that, I would say that Hue bulbs work well in moist conditions.

+(__09/2017__) New bulb was installed in a new sealed lamp which has a proper IP rating for outdoors.